AdaptApplications/AdaptApplications.github.io/docs/tasks/creating_a_form.md

 ## Building Your Form

-1. Go to the **"Form Builder"** tab.
+1. Go to the **Form Builder** tab.
 This is where you will construct the form.
 2. Select the fields you want to include in your form from the **Form Toolbox** on the left.
 3. Your selected fields will appear in the middle section of the page.